 - We welcome the following new additions to our team

-- Plastic Oceans Foundation Canada partners with Grinbrush, Canadian makers of a reusable anodized aluminum toothbrush with a recyclable plastic head
+- Plastic Oceans Foundation Canada supports Grinbrush, Canadian makers of a reusable anodized aluminum toothbrush with a recyclable plastic head